 Hi, Ashwath here.
 I’m completing a Master’s in Advanced Computer Science at the University of Leicester and hope to become a Solutions Architect in the future.
 This internship has been an ideal opportunity to gain some practical experience in machine learning and artificial intelligence (AI), two areas I have a keen interest in, and to see how these technologies are used in real-life business cases.

 Hello, I’m Toby.
 I’m starting a Master’s in Science specializing in Data Science and Machine Learning at University College London.
 Before beginning my degree, I wanted to get some hands-on experience so I can match the theory to real-world examples.
 This internship has been the perfect launchpad into these specialisms as techspert.io’s AI search technology is powered by machine learning techniques and data science.

 Joining the dots with the Connect Team

-Before we dig into the details of our internship, we thought we’d start by giving you an idea of the tech team’s structure, which is split into three spheres (we’re on the Connect Team):
+Before we dig into the details of our internship, we thought we’d start by giving you an idea of the tech team’s structure, which is split into three spheres (we were on the Connect Team):

 Connect: Builds and maintains the internal project management suite and the techspert.io portal.
 The portal gives customers an overview of all their projects in one place, making project management much simpler and enables customers to approve experts, schedule expert calls, and much more.